Active games

 Karjakin reacted with relish at his new position, posting this on X:

 However, the 36-year-old's glee didn't last long.
 A social media storm duly kicked off.
-Then, just hours after Karjakin's return, the two games he had played against a junior that qualified him as "active" suddenly disappeared off FIDE's database.
+Then, just hours after Karjakin's return, the two games he had played that appeared to qualify him as "active" suddenly disappeared off FIDE's database.

 The Ukrainian-born grandmaster, who hailed from Crimea before switching to Russia in 2009, was no more and Gukesh was back, as India's sole representative in the top 10.